tomasnr13/FEUP-ESOF/docs/Retrospective Iteration3.md

-![Board at Iteration 3](../images/BoardIteration3.png) The state of the board at the end of the second iteration.
+![Board at Iteration 3](../images/BoardIteration3.png) The state of the board at the end of the third and final iteration.